cluetec/ngcx-tree/README.md

 ## Font Awesome

-Font Awesome is not referenced included here, but to show icons for the nodes you must include font-awesome on your own and may use the `node.faIcon` property to set the icon.
+Font Awesome is not included here, but to show icons for the nodes you may include font-awesome on your own and may use the `node.faIcon` property to set the icon.

 Include like this:
 [projects/ngcx-tree/stories/styles/styles.scss](projects/ngcx-tree/stories/styles/styles.scss)